- Elephants for Good Luck – Elephant Symbolism

 Erawan – The Three-Headed Elephant of Thailand

-Erawan is most often shown as an elephant with three heads and therefor called “The three-headed elephant”.
+Erawan is most often shown with three heads and therefor called “The three-headed elephant”.

 Erawan was the main feature on the flag of Laos from 1952 – 1975.